ViggoLagerstedtEkholm/ViggoLagerstedtEkholm/README.md

 -Redux
 -Bootstrap

-🌱 I’m currently learning React with TypeScript and .NET Web API development.
+🌱 I’m currently working as a system developer @ Folksam

 Feel free to contact me!